Canada has a high quality health care system that is government funded.

 Family doctor |

 Finding a family doctor is important to make sure that you and your family get proper medical attention.
 Call 1-800-445-1822 or visit Health Care Connect to help you find a family doctor in and around the area you live, however, you also need to keep looking for a health care provider on your own as well.
-You can call your local hospital or ask your friends or relatives if their doctor is accepting new patients.
+Contact 811 for aid in finding a family doctor or to converse with a registered nurse via phone or online.
+Additionally, reach out to your nearby local hospital or ask your friends or relatives if their doctor is accepting new patients.
 When you look for a family doctor, think about the following:

 |